aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ## Authorization Challenge Request {#authorization-challenge-request}

-The client makes a request to the authorization challenge endpoint by adding the following parameters using the "application/x-www-form- urlencoded" format with a character encoding of UTF-8 in the HTTP request body:
+The client makes a request to the authorization challenge endpoint by adding the following parameters using the "application/x-www-form-urlencoded" format with a character encoding of UTF-8 in the HTTP request body:

 "mfa_token":